helidon-io/helidon/docs/modules/security/providers.md

 overlapping a timed-out loader that is still unwinding after interruption.
 The deadline interrupts the loader, so prompt termination also depends on the underlying I/O honoring interruption or enforcing its own timeout.

+If verification-key loading remains temporarily unavailable, optional authentication abstains.
+Required authentication using the built-in Authorization Bearer token handler returns `401 Unauthorized` with a `WWW-Authenticate: Bearer` challenge.
+A provider using a custom token handler returns `503 Service Unavailable` instead.

 If `allow-unsigned` is explicitly enabled, a token using the `none` algorithm without a key ID does not require or trigger loading of verification JWKs.